Director Kirsten Tan in conversation with actress Oon Shu An

 This event will be held online, via Zoom.

-Read Part I of the recap of this session here, and stay tuned for Part II!
+Read Part I of the recap of this session here, and Part II here.

 Join us online in celebrating the virtual launch of the Objectifs Film Library with filmmaker Kirsten Tan and actress Oon Shu An!